linc-lion/linc-cv/README.md

 # LINC Lion Recognition Service

-A lion recognition service based on lion face and whisker.
+A lion recognition service based on lion face and whisker predictions.

 ## Local setup for Mac